mbsoft/ohmy_tracks/README.md

 ### NextBillion API Key

 The application uses the NextBillion.ai Discover API for geocoding delivery addresses.
-By default, it uses the API key 'opensesame'.
+By default, it uses the API key '******'.

 To use your own API key, set the environment variable: